Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 Naraya Ryokan

-This small 9-room inn is located not far from the Asagama mentioned earlier.
-It was founded in 1913 and is also a well-established hotel that is over 100 years old.
-The warmth of the wood can be enjoyed to the full, with large beams, thick pillars, and floors polished to a shining shine, and the high atrium of the minka-style building is overwhelming.
+This is a small 9-room hot-spring inn located not far from Asagama, which we introduced earlier.
+Founded in 1913, it is also a long-established inn built over 100 years ago.
+The warmth of the wood can be enjoyed to the full, with large beams, thick pillars, and floors polished to a gleaming shine, and the high atrium of the minka-style building is overwhelming.

 The warmth of the wood, the warm hospitality of the proprietress, and the warm hot spring baths are the three warmth that will make you feel welcome.